The Salesforce Integration makes it easy to kick off, track, and report on your Projects, all from a Salesforce Opportunity.

 - After signing in, you will be redirected back to Loopio & shown a success message.

-Note: If you do not see the Integrations tab, please contact our Professional Services Team: Send an email to Professional Services
+Note: If you do not see the Integrations tab, please contact our Support Team: Send an email to our Support

 Configuring the App in Salesforce

 Now that the Loopio Object is connected, it can be configured.
 Without this step, it will not show up in your Opportunities.

 - You will need to add the Loopio Section to your Opportunities view.
 Open any Opportunity and click Edit Layout in the top right.

 Note: If you do not see this option, you will need to contact your internal Salesforce Administrator

 - Select Related Lists in the Element Selection panel

 - Click and drag the Loopio entry to the Related Lists below